Senneseph/synthmem/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Deployment

+The application is designed to be deployed as a static site on DigitalOcean web server.
+See the deployment documentation for detailed instructions.

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on Vite, check out the [Vite documentation](https://vitejs.dev/guide/).
+For React, refer to the [React documentation](https://reactjs.org/docs/getting-started.html).